melissafeeney/MarchMadness_2024/README.md

 ### Results Discussion
 The test set results of both the architecture without the attention mechanism and that with the attention mechanism are very similar- all exceeding 75% in accuracy, F1 score, ROC AUC, precision, and recall.
-The classification reports indicate the strong abilities of both architectures to identify wins (1.0) and losses (0.0) of teams- there is not a bias toward either way.
+The classification reports indicate the strong abilities of both architectures to identify wins (1.0) and losses (0.0) of teams- there is not a bias toward either.

 ### Other Thoughts